Areshok1/Kryvonosenko_Denys6/README.md

 - **cancelBooking**: Cancels the booking of selected seats in a specific cinema hall.

 - **checkAvailability**: Checks if a specified number of seats is available in a particular row of a cinema hall.

-## How to Use

-1. Run the `Main` class to start the cinema booking system.
-2. Follow the on-screen prompts to interact with the system:
-   - Select a cinema hall.
-   - Choose from options to book seats, cancel bookings, check seat availability, print seating arrangement, or exit.

-Enjoy using the cinema booking system!